Hranice (Cheb District): Transport

-On the Czech-German border are two road border crossings: Hranice / Ebmath and Hranice / Bad Elster.
+On the Czech–German border are two road border crossings: Hranice / Ebmath and Hranice / Bad Elster.

-Hranice is the terminus of a railway line from Aš.
+Hranice is the terminus and start of a railway line from/to Aš.

 Sights

 Notable buildings in Hranice include the Evangelic church, built in the 17th century, and the Catholic Church of the Visitation of the Virgin Mary, built in 1894.

-There are several memorials: a World War I memorial built in 1928, a World War II memorial, and a memorial to a Royal Air Force pilot who crashed in the area during World War II.
+There are several memorials: a World War I memorial built in 1928, a World War II memorial, and a memorial to Royal Air Force pilots who crashed in the area during World War II.